gerr135/gnat_bugs/gb_01/Readme.md

 Medium/high.
 Triggered by compliant and trivial code.
 Affects ADT construction en large.

 ## Status
+Apparently fixed in gnat-2019.<br>
-AdaCore acknowledgement received on 5.02.2019.
+AdaCore acknowledgement received on 5.02.2019.<br>
 Reported to AdaCore on 4.02.2019.

 ## Workarounds